-The experiences of other law enforcement jurisdictions that have implemented similar plans indicate an AMBER Alert or Blue Alert will generate a high volume of telephone calls to the handling agency.
+The experiences of other law enforcement jurisdictions that have implemented similar plans indicate a public alert will generate a high volume of telephone calls to the handling agency.

-The Sheriff's Department Emergency Communications Bureau facilities and staff can be made available in the event of a high call volume.
+The Sheriff's Department emergency communications facilities and staff can be made available in the event of a high call volume.